 Brain damage caused while the fetus is still in the womb could occur from an infection the mother sustained while pregnant, lack of oxygen during delivery, abuse of alcohol or drugs, poor nutrition, or any number of other factors.

-After birth, brain damage causing cerebral palsy could occur from child abuse, pre-mature birth, viral infection or a head injury.
+After birth, brain damage causing cerebral palsy could occur from a head injury, viral infection or other types of trauma.

 Cerebral palsy is diagnosed when a child fails to meet developmental milestones.
 A parent or caregiver is usually first to suspect developmental delays.
 Doctors run a series of tests to see what developmental problems a child is experiencing.
 If certain delays match those generally recognized in cerebral palsy children, a diagnosis of cerebral palsy is made.